-Serbia: EPS can be profitable says Aleksandar Obradovic CEO25.
-October 2013. / News Serbia Energy
+Serbia: EPS can be profitable says Aleksandar Obradovic CEO, News Serbia Energy

 Electricity will not increase by the end of the year, stated Aeksandar Obradovic, Acting Director General of EPS, which is confident that this company can become profitable.

 First Deputy Prime Minister of Serbia, Aleksandar Vucic recently called on this public company that distributed 15 MEUR of bonus, although it operated at a loss.
 Acting Director General of Serbia Power Utility Company, Aleksandar Obradovic said he did not want to go into it that which company was called on, but that EPS did not share bonuses.